alpozcan/stox/README.md

 * Find out why using the close price directly for `d['price']` sinks the scores!

 * Implement a more efficient way to store lookback features (i.e. day -1, day -2 etc).
 Currently we use a 'ribbon' of trailing features for each LOOKBACK number of past periods, which means there's a lot of duplication in the data set.
 Similarly for the 'market' features that get tacked on alongside every ticker sample.
+Perhaps a proper implementation of an LSTM or GRU should fit well here.

+## Things Tried That Didn't Work Quite Well

+* A ‘plug-in’ model architecture supporting Neural Networks (MLP, LSTM) via [Keras](https://github.com/keras-team/keras) + [TensorFlow](https://github.com/tensorflow/tensorflow)/[Theano](https://github.com/Theano/Theano), several other [scikit-learn algoritms](https://scikit-learn.org/stable/modules/ensemble.html) and [XGBoost](https://github.com/dmlc/xgboost).
+None of them worked as well as LightGBM so that is what I kept.

+* Feature scaling using [several algorithms](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.preprocessing), and also [normalisation using yeo-johnson power transformer](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PowerTransformer.html#sklearn.preprocessing.PowerTransformer) in tandem with Keras.
+With tree-based ensemble algorithms, feature scaling is not needed.

+* Various charting functions using the matplotlib library and Pandas’ whisker plots for data exploration.

 ## License